 Environmental protection and conservation of energy: The Company has a clear environmental and energy conservation policy, and implement strictly by laws and environmental standards, ISO 14001 environmental management system, to eliminate environmental problems systematically and efficiently.
-The company keeps measuring and monitoring environmental affect from the operation, Environmental Impact Assessment (EIA), environmental impact analysis both positive and negative affect to improve and develop even joining up with government programs for energy conservation and environmental protection industries such as Green Industries Project, Pineapple Eyes Project, etc.
+The company keeps measuring and monitoring environmental affect from the operation, Environmental Impact Assessment (EIA), environmental impact analysis both positive and negative affect to improve and develop even joining up with government programs for energy conservation and environmental protection industries.